Luca1991/DCEConfigs/README.md

 **PLEASE NOTE**: We have a zero tolerance policy against copyrighted files.
 DO NOT send any PR containing copyrighted binaries.
 Only DCEConfig files (text) are accepted.

+**PLEASE NOTE**: These DCEConfig files are provides *as is and without any warranty* by the DCE users community.

 ## How to send your DCEConfig file

 Please open a PR containing only one DCEConfig file at a time.
 Your config must be working and clear and must containg precise informations about the target game/software like the MD5 hash of the main executable, the DCEAPIHook version and optionally the EAN/IAN barcode.